sclavering/cards/README.md

 ## Building/Running

-Running ./build.py script will populate dist/ with a runnable self-contained copy of the games.
+Use "tsc" (the TypeScript command-line tool, version 2.0.2 RC) to convert src/typescript/* into tsc_output.js, then load src/cards.html

-Basically it just copies a few static files, and generates cards.html by combining all the various .js files with the .html skeleton and the .css file.
+For deploying, run ./dist.py, which will generate dist/ containing all the necessary files.
+It also merges the CSS and (generated) JS into the HTML file, to avoid users ending with non-matching versions due to HTTP cacheing).

 ## Copyright/Licence

-Copyright 2003-2015 Stephen Clavering &lt;stephen@clavering.me.uk&gt;
+Copyright 2003-2016 Stephen Clavering &lt;stephen@clavering.me.uk&gt;
 Copyright 2003 Neil Rashbrook &lt;neil@parkwaycc.co.uk&gt;
 Copyright 2003 Derek Seabury &lt;drokzilla@seabury.net&gt;

 The code and documentation are distributed under the MPL version 2.

 The card images are public domain, originating in dondorf.svg from https://web.archive.org/web/20110712004247/http://www.rahga.com/svg/